The Content Dashboard shows an overview of the following:

 Click Done at the top of the view.

-To return to the Web Property view, click Tracking JavaScript in the right pane.
+To return to the Web Property view, click Tracking JavaScript in the right panel.
 Click Edit (the pencil icon) to update settings, such as for updating or removing hostnames.